 One thing you can do is ditch the copays altogether and move your team over to HDHPs.
 By doing so, your team can utilize savings from lower monthly premiums and add those to an employer HSA contribution.
 The result is often a lower net-exposure to the employee.

 Managed individual models are the premiere solution for providing better group health benefits.
-Whether using Individual Coverage HRAs (ICHRA) or Remodel Health’s exclusive WageUp™, these two strategies focus on individualizing the approach and creating an employee-centric solution.
-ICHRA works especially well for for-profit business, and WageUp™ has a proven track record for helping nonprofits.
+Whether using Individual Coverage HRAs (ICHRA) or Remodel Health’s solution, these two strategies focus on individualizing the approach and creating an employee-centric solution.

 In general, better group health benefits have lower out of pocket limits, but also meet the needs of individuals.
 If you’re cramming everyone into the one-size-doesn’t-fit-all approach, then you’re missing the mark.
 Not only can you lower their bottom line on exposure, but you can also make sure they have access to advanced premium tax credits, spouse’s plans, term plans, sharing ministries, and more.
 This is better!